Spring won’t let me stay in this house any longer! I must get out and breathe the air deeply again.

-So, why does this week feel so hard?
+So, why does it all feel so hard?

-Today we’re sharing simple strategies to help the whole family navigate 2 classic spring break challenges:
+Today we’re sharing simple strategies to help the whole family navigate 2 common spring break challenges:

 I am going to try to pay attention to the spring.
 I am going to look around at all the flowers, and look up at the hectic trees.
 I am going to close my eyes and listen.

 It never fails…

 The countdown has been going for weeks (maybe months…).

 The last of the quarter’s schoolwork has been finished.